benadelm/KOLIMOtoText/README.md

 * `tools` creates an output with only the text content (hopefully suited for further processing by automatic tools).
 * `human` creates an output that is a bit more useful for humans.
 The main difference is that the absence of images or other non-textual material is indicated by a placeholder string (such as <span lang="de">`[Bild]`</span>).

+For example, with the command line options

+	kolimo_dir output_dir tools

+the files in the directory `kolimo_dir` are read and converted in `tools` mode and the extracted text is saved to files in the directory `output_dir`.

 # Conversion Logic